marcransome/pond/README.md

 ### Enabling ponds

-Use the `enable` command to make functions belonging to a pond available in new shell sessions:
+Use the `enable` command to make functions belonging to a pond accessible to new shell sessions:

 ```console
 $ pond enable my_app